aviral-batra/obsidian-power-search/README.md

 ## Activating indexes

 You can toggle the setting for the index within the "Power Search" Settings tab in obsidian.
-Activating just requires toggling however deactivating also requires an app restart (will not be required as a result of future updates).
+Toggle the index switch to add a certain type of note to the content to be searched (and rendered in the pane).

 ## Setup for external indexes